 Like Phantom Steed and Find Steed, this is a cheap option to provide a mount for a PC.
-Wild Shape is actually a bit more efficient since it will effectively count as a mount for two players.
+Wild Shape is a bit more efficient since it will effectively count as a mount for two players.
 Though be wary, druids only get a limited amount of uses of Wild Shape between short rests!

 If you’re looking for a list of Wild Shape options check out ThinkDM’s Wilshape Options Table!

 Needless to say, It was a good opportunity to refresh myself on the mounted combat rules as they don’t come up frequently in most of the games I play.
-However, I really enjoy these rules as well as the Underwater Combat Rules and I’m making an effort to design more dynamic encounters using both these unique combat situations.
+However, I enjoy these rules as well as the Underwater Combat Rules and I’m making an effort to design more dynamic encounters using both these unique combat situations.